BPSB/combine-p-values-discrete/docs/index.rst

 * The core structures and two tests are finished.
 * Everything you *can* use is thoroughly tested.
 * So far, only the sign test and Mann–Whitney *U* test are supported.
-* An extensive example illustrating why you need this method and that it works is planned.
 * An instruction for implementing your own tests is planned.

 Command reference